otrv4/otrv4/otrv4.md

 In OTRv4, anyone can forge messages after a conversation to make them look like they came from you.
 However, during a conversation, your correspondent is assured the messages they sees are authentic and unmodified.
-Easily forgeable transcripts achieve the 'offline' deniability property: if someone claims a participant said something over OTR, they'll have no way to proof so, as anyone could have modify a transcript.
+Easily forgeable transcripts achieve the offline deniability property: if someone claims a participant said something over OTR, they'll have no way to proof so, as anyone could have modify a transcript.